RobertHJones/Yoga-Project-Frontend/Plan.md

 Next tasks -

-Select individual pose from list - find way to do this
+Select individual pose from list - retrieved the data but how is best to display it?

 Deploy